American Liberty Financial Network

 We use the only financial instrument to provide a guaranteed income that you cannot outlive and maintain control of your money with upside potential and no downside risk.
 How can this be accomplished?

-Naturally, by handing the risk of managing your significant retirement funds to a risk bearer.
-An insurance company is a risk bearer.
+Handing the risk of managing your significant retirement funds to a risk bearer becomes An insurance company is now the risk bearer.

 Since the Presbyterian Church first invented annuities nearly 300 years ago, annuities have been the cornerstone of millions of retirees’ significant retirement income.
 With the evolution of new and dynamic products, a guaranteed income with annual crediting in the 4-7% range is fully available.